-Child Care Resource and Referral Agency (CCRR).
-An agency that contracts with the Department of Early Education and Care (EEC) to provide child care resource information, referral services, and/or subsidy management.
+Child Care Resource and Referral Agency- (CCRR).
+An agency that contracts with the Department of Early Education and Care (EEC), or subcontracts with an agency that contracts with EEC, to provide child care resource information, referral services, and/or child care vouchersubsidy management-services.

 Child Care Subsidy.
-Financial assistance given to eligible parents for child care provided by a Child Care Educator/Provider pursuant to a contract or agreement with EEC, CCRR or a Contracted Child Care Educator/Provider.
+Financial assistance given to eligible parents for child care provided by a contracted or voucher child care educator/provider.
+Child Care Educator/Provider pursuant to a contract or agreement with EEC, CCRR or a Contracted Child Care Educator/Provider.